 The UCL Drug Discovery Institute will work with researchers to develop the most promising targets through early-phase drug discovery.

 We are taking a broad approach to target identification, seeking novel targets and ideas from not only within University College London, but across the UK and globally, alongside our partner Institutes at the University of Cambridge and University of Oxford.
+We also work very closely with scientists within the Dementia Research Institute at UCL.

 We are interested in hearing from researchers with molecular targets or hypotheses that have the potential to lead to new therapeutic approaches for neurodegenerative diseases.
 While we will prioritise collaborations on specific drug targets, where there is a higher degree of validation, an earlier stage hypothesis will still be considered.
 We encourage dialogue at any stage about potential collaborations.